“Loss of worldlies and such,

-“Coming through—nobody touch him, nobody try to move him,” shouted two paramedics who had just leapt from their ambulance, roof lights still flashing, doors left wide open all around.
+“Coming through—nobody, nobody try to move him,” shouted two paramedics who had just leapt from their ambulance, roof lights still flashing, doors left wide open all around.

 “Back, I said,” the cop ordered, wielding his nightstick.
 “Who saw anything here?”

 “Saw what,” I asked a retired stevedore on my other side, just belching out of a Cathay Tea Garden lunch, who was craning for a better look.
 He simply pointed a bit down Fifth Street, roughly out front of the Mint’s classic Greek Revival portico.

 The circle drew back like prodded Holsteins as those medics dropped an aluminum stretcher beside a different victim.
 From what I could step up and stretch to see, he appeared to be an elderly black man—awash in bloodshed, soaking in his own juices like raw calf’s liver, which oozed out a heinous back wound through a blue-gray raincoat and…green burlap wraps.
 The victim lay there in a grave, flinching heap, with perhaps two dozen gasping bystanders on deathwatch, no one moving or saying a word.

 “Joe,” I shrieked in recognition, suddenly following a blood spot trail that led from Jessie Street to the Mint front, pushing forward until a nightstick was thrust my way.
 “Joe, Brother Joe!!!”

 “Stop, you hear me,” another blue uniform pressed the stick firmly into my gut.
 “Know him, know anything about this?”